 Women's network goals

-The PPTA women’s network set the following strategic goals for 2017:
+The PPTA women’s network set the following strategic goals:

 - Campaigning on extending paid parental leave (including for partners), domestic violence leave, and equal pay